Blank Misfires & Reliability

 • No primer dimple: gun malfunction.

-• Primer dimple but silence: either gun strike too light or dead primer.
+• Primer dimple but silence: either a light hammer strike or a dead primer.

 • Primer dimple and weak pop: blank problem.